Vyral/base-template/_posts/2019-10-04-how-the-instagram-effect-is-impacting-todays-sellers.md

 youtube_code: KnVzv8PPd4I
 ---

-{% include youtube.html %}<center>Home listings must look nearly perfect these days in order to sell, so today we’ll discuss what sellers can do to list successfully in light of this trend.</center>&nbsp;
+{% include youtube.html %}

+<center>Home listings must look nearly perfect these days in order to sell, so today we&rsquo;ll discuss what sellers can do to list successfully in light of this trend.</center>

+&nbsp;

 Even in a perfectly ordinary market, buyers tend to expect perfection from the homes they see in person and online.
 And now that our market has slowed, this trend (which I like to call the “Instagram Effect”) has become even more prevalent. **Unless a property is presented in its best light, then buyers will be quick to assume there is something wrong with it.
 Alternatively, they might just think it’s overpriced.&nbsp;**